zzzprojects/docs/entityframework-extensions.net/pages/troubleshooting/type-not-supported-exception.md

 ### Cause

-For some provider, we may have missed a few types.
+For some providers, we may have missed a few types.
 They are added on demand.

 ### Solution
 Contact our support team with the provider & type name: <a href="mailto:info@zzzprojects.com">info@zzzprojects.com</a>